johnnypham/VCBitcoin/README.md

 # VCBitcoin

-VCBitcoin is an (incomplete) Bitcoin blockchain parser, block explorer and JSON-RPC library for Bitcoin Core.
+VCBitcoin is an (incomplete) Bitcoin blockchain parser, block explorer and JSON-RPC library for Bitcoin Core, written in C#.

 Blockchain parser: Deserializes the entire blockchain and stores the data in a PostgreSQL database.
 Stale blocks are removed after all blocks are processed.
 Indexes are created on the most relevant fields.